 Taylor English offers experienced, first-class lawyers at cost-effective rates in a truly collegial environment.

-- Successfully defended a hybrid wage and hour collective/class action brought by, among others, restaurant managers and employees, mortgage brokers, parking lot attendants and insurance investigators;
+- Successfully defended wage and hour collective/class actions brought by, among others, restaurant managers and employees, mortgage brokers, parking lot attendants, and insurance investigators;

 - Successfully defended the first class action under the Worker Adjustment and Retraining Notification (WARN) Act;

 - Defeated a putative class action in California by agents of a national financial services company by successfully moving to compel individual arbitrations in Georgia;

 - Successfully represented public and private creditors in seeking to enforce promissory notes and guaranties in excess of $10 million;